 5. Lose traction in between songs

-Don’t let the space in between songs become chit-chat time, improvise time, drummer-bang-on-drums time, or random question time.
+Don’t let the space in between songs become chit-chat time, improvise time, or random question time.
 Keep it moving.
 When you finish one song, move on to the next song and they’ll follow you.

 Never stop refining the craft of running short, effective, enjoyable rehearsals.
 Long, ineffective, unenjoyable rehearsals can create such a heavy drag on your team and ministry than can be hard to overcome.
 Take control, keep it moving, make sure you’re prepared, stay light-hearted, and keep your eye on the clock.